La Parva Ski Resort Chile

 La Parva Snow

 As with all South American ski resorts, the snow conditions are very variable and the off-piste areas are either powder filled bowls or a powder hound’s nightmare.
-The wind scours some of the slopes at La Parva, particularly the backcountry areas, and with lots of sunny days and no trees, there’s plenty of opportunity for the north facing slopes to become sun affected.
-However on a powder day the place absolutely rocks, and with an average of 7 metres of snowfall per season, powder days are reasonably common.
+The wind scours some of the slopes at La Parva, particularly the backcountry areas, and with lots of sunny days and no trees, there’s plenty of opportunity for the slopes to get baked.
+However on a powder day the place absolutely rocks, and with an average of 7 metres (276”) of snowfall per season, powder days are reasonably common.

 Where is La Parva Ski Resort?

-La Parva is incredibly accessible, only 56km from Santiago, the capital of Chile.
+La Parva is incredibly accessible, only 56km/35 miles from Santiago, the capital of Chile.
 From Santiago you can self-drive, or alternatively there are various ground transportation options from the city or the airport.
 See the

 getting to La Parva page for more information.